TGAC/COPO-documentation/policies/privacy-notice.rst

 * Internet Protocol (IP) address
 * Operating system
 * Browser
-* Firstname, lastname and username after you sign into the service with your `Orcid <https://orcid.org/>`_ credentials
+* First name, last name and username after you sign into the service with your Orcid credentials
 * Email address (after you input it in the dialog shown after a first-time access to the service)
 * Date and time when a profile record and manifests are created or updated
 * Metadata submitted.
 Metadata is the essential information about when, where, how and why data has been collected.